Evolution of the brain: Early history

+From invertebrates to vertebrates

 Another approach to understanding brain evolution is to look at extant organisms that do not possess complex nervous systems, comparing anatomical features that allow for chemical or electrical messaging.
 For example, choanoflagellates are organisms that possess various membrane channels that are crucial to electrical signaling.
 The membrane channels of choanoflagellates' are homologous to the ones found in animal cells, and this is supported by the evolutionary connection between early choanoflagellates and the ancestors of animals.
 Another example of extant organisms with the capacity to transmit electrical signals would be the glass sponge, a multicellular organism, which is capable of propagating electrical impulses without the presence of a nervous system.

 Before the evolutionary development of the brain, nerve nets, the simplest form of a nervous system developed.
 These nerve nets were a sort of precursor for the more evolutionarily advanced brains.
 They were first observed in Cnidaria and consist of a number of neurons spread apart that allow the organism to respond to physical contact.
 They are able to rudimentarily detect food and other chemicals, but these nerve nets do not allow them to detect the source of the stimulus.

 Ctenophores also demonstrate this crude precursor to a brain or centralized nervous system, however they phylogenetically diverged before the phylum Porifera (the Sponges) and Cnidaria.
 There are two current theories on the emergence of nerve nets.
 One theory is that nerve nets may have developed independently in Ctenophores and Cnidarians.
 The other theory states that a common ancestor may have developed nerve nets, but they were lost in Porifera.

-While comparing the average neuron size and the packing density the difference between primate and mammal brains is shown.
+Many animals that are not vertebrates also have brains, and their brains have undergone separate evolutionary histories.
+One example is the panarthropod brain.